MicrosoftDocs/Contribute/Contribute/content/index.md

 # Contribute to the Microsoft Learn platform

 Welcome to the Microsoft Learn contributor guide!
-This documentation introduces you to the ways you can contribute to the Microsoft Learn platform and teaches you how to get started.

-Sharing your expertise with others on Microsoft Learn helps everyone achieve more.
-Use the information in this guide to publish a new article to Microsoft Learn, update a published article, answer questions on Microsoft Q&A, and more.
+Microsoft learn hosts all documentaion for Micrososft products and technologies.Sharing your expertise with others on Microsoft Learn helps everyone achieve more.Use the information in this guide to publish a new article to Microsoft Learn, update a published article.

-## Who can contribute?

 Anyone who desires to share their knowledge and make a difference can contribute to Microsoft Learn!
 If you have expertise to share, you're in the right place.